Underground Railroad: Arrival in Canada

-British North America (present-day Canada) was a desirable destination, as its long border gave many points of access, it was farther from slave catchers, and beyond the reach of the United States' Fugitive Slave Acts.
+British North America (present-day Canada) was a desirable destination, as its long border gave many points of access, it was farther from slave catchers, and it was beyond the reach of the United States' Fugitive Slave Acts.
 Further, slavery ended decades earlier in Canada than in the United States.
 Britain banned the institution of slavery in present-day Canada (and in most British colonies) in 1833, though the practice of slavery in Canada had effectively ended already early in the 19th century through case law, due to court decisions resulting from litigation on behalf of slaves seeking manumission.

 Most former enslaved, reaching Canada by boat across Lake Erie and Lake Ontario, settled in Ontario.
 More than 30,000 people were said to have escaped there via the network during its 20-year peak period, although U.S. census figures account for only 6,000.
 Numerous fugitives' stories are documented in the 1872 book The Underground Railroad Records by William Still, an abolitionist who then headed the Philadelphia Vigilance Committee.

 Estimates vary widely, but at least 30,000 slaves, and potentially more than 100,000, escaped to Canada via the Underground Railroad.
 The largest group settled in Upper Canada (Ontario), called Canada West from 1841.
 Numerous Black Canadian communities developed in Southern Ontario.
 These were generally in the triangular region bounded by Niagara Falls, Toronto, and Windsor.
 Several rural villages made up mostly of people freed from slavery were established in Kent and Essex counties in Ontario.